distributedstatemachine/lium-rs/crates/lium-core/README.md

 ## Overview

-`lium-core` provides the foundational domain types and business logic for the Lium GPU compute management system.
+`lium-core` provides the foundational domain types and business logic for the Celium GPU compute management system.
 This crate contains:

 - **Domain Models**: Core data structures for pods, executors, jobs, and compute resources
 - **Business Logic**: Validation, state management, and core algorithms